Dedicated freight corridors in India

 The under development dedicated freight corridor network in India.

-The dedicated freight corridors in India are a network of electric broad gauge freight railway lines that solely serve freight trains, thus making the freight service in India faster and efficient.
+The dedicated freight corridors in India are a network of electric broad gauge freight railway lines that solely serve freight trains, thus making the freight service in India faster and more efficient.
 The Dedicated Freight Corridor Corporation of India (DFCCIL) a public sector company is responsible for undertaking planning, development, mobilisation of financial resources and construction, maintenance and operation of these corridors.

 In fiscal year 2024, an average of 241 trains used the dedicated freight corridors daily.
+The number increased nearly 70% to an average of 403 freight trains per day in fiscal year 2025.

 History

 DFC is inspired by highspeed freight trains of Japan and funded by JICA.